-We had a wonderful opportunity to take a trip on the Ilfracombe Princess before the start to the summer season, with our local Tourism Association and I shall definitely be recommending it to all you lovely guests.
+We had a wonderful opportunity to take a trip on the Ilfracombe Princess last week with our local Tourism Association and I shall definitely be recommending it to all you lovely guests.

 From the moment you step aboard you get a totally different perspective of the beautiful harbour and gazing up at a very statuesque Verity.
 We also felt quite delighted that the first thing you notice as you get out to sea is the prominent terrace of houses of Larkstone Terrace and The Collingdale.